Have you received a letter from Ottawa Public Health?

 Why did I receive a Notice of Incomplete Immunization Record from OPH?

-- Your child is missing one or more required vaccines to meet Ontario’s immunization requirements for school attendance.
+- Your child is missing one or more required doses/vaccines to meet Ontario’s immunization requirements for school attendance.

 - OPH has not received a Ministry approved standardized medical or non-medical exemption form for your child to be exempted from receiving immunizations.